Computer Professionals' Union

-Computer Professionals' Union (CPU or CP-Union) is a mass organization of information and communications technology (ICT) professionals, practitioners, and workers in the Philippines.
+The Computer Professionals' Union (CPU or CP-Union) is a mass organization of information and communications technology (ICT) professionals, practitioners, and workers in the Philippines.
 It is registered in the Philippines as a non-stock, non-profit, non-government organization that promotes activist ICT principles and organize ICT professionals to provide ICT services to Filipino people.
-Their office is located at Quezon City and their current National Coordinator is Rick Bahague.
+Their office is located at Quezon City and their current Chairperson is Kim Cantillas.

-Some of CPU initiatives include Software Freedom Day celebration in the Manila, promotion of Free and Open Source Software including Drupal, and collaboration with Wikimedia Philippines.
+Some of CPU initiatives include Software Freedom Day celebration in the Manila, promotion of Free and Open Source Software including Drupal, the Philippine Digital Justice Initiative and collaboration with Wikimedia Philippines.

 History

 The organization was started in 2001 by a group of information communications technology practitioners.
 They officially registered under the Philippine Securities and Exchange Commission in 2008 as a non-profit and non-stock corporation.